oneminch/Notes/SQL.md

 - An index is a database object that provides a fast and efficient way to look up and retrieve data from a table.
 - Improves the performance of `SELECT` queries by reducing the amount of data that needs to be scanned.
+- *Partial Indexes* - includes only a subset of rows from a table

 ```postgresql
 -- Create a Non-Clustered Index on 'Users'